 1 We are just broken.
 Broken by actions.

-2 Let's make it clear, maybe Karina did not

-3 mean anything to you, but to me and to my family, she was

-our everything.
-Karina was my daughter, a sister, an

-5 auntie, a cousin, a niece, a grandchild, and she was loved.

-6 MS. WENDY VAN TONGEREN: Carol is going to

-read now, a poem that was one that was presented at

-Karina's memorial.

-9 MS. CAROL WOLFE: My angel up in heaven, I

-10 wanted you to know I feel you watching over me everywhere I go.
-I wish you were with me, but that can never be.

-Memories of you in my heart that only I can see.
-My angel

-up in heaven, I hope you understand that I would give

-anything if I could hold your hand.
-I'd hold you oh so

-tightly and never let you go, and all the love inside me to

-16 you I would show.
-My angel up in heaven, for now we are

-apart, you'll always live inside me, deep within my heart.

-18 MS. WENDY VAN TONGEREN: And, you have two

-pictures.
-They're the same picture, but one is in a frame

-here?
+Let's make it clear, maybe Karina did not 2 3 mean anything to you, but to me and to my family, she was our everything.
+Karina was my daughter, a sister, an 4 auntie, a cousin, a niece, a grandchild, and she was loved.
+5 6 MS. WENDY VAN TONGEREN: Carol is going to read now, a poem that was one that was presented at 7 Karina's memorial.
+8 9 MS. CAROL WOLFE: My angel up in heaven, I wanted you to know I feel you watching over me everywhere I 10 I wish you were with me, but that can never be.
+11 12 Memories of you in my heart that only I can see.
+My angel up in heaven, I hope you understand that I would give 13 anything if I could hold your hand.
+I'd hold you oh so 14 15 tightly and never let you go, and all the love inside me to you I would show.
+My angel up in heaven, for now we are 16 17 apart, you'll always live inside me, deep within my heart.
+18 MS. WENDY VAN TONGEREN: And, you have two They're the same picture, but one is in a frame 19 here?
 And, the same picture is on a binder.
-And, the

-21 binder that Dorthea is picking up now, is that where you

-22 put all the many, many reports and things to be said about

-23 Karina for many years?

-24 MS. CAROL WOLFE: Yes.

-25 MS. WENDY VAN TONGEREN: And, we thank you
+And, the 20 21 binder that Dorthea is picking up now, is that where you put all the many, many reports and things to be said about 22 Karina for many years?
+23 24 MS. CAROL WOLFE: Yes.
+25 And, we thank you MS. WENDY VAN TONGEREN:

-- very much, because Dorthea, with your permission, made a

-copy of that entire binder that you're going to leave with

-the Commission; is that correct?
-Thank you very much. - 4 MS. CAROL WOLFE: Yes. - 5 MS. WENDY VAN TONGEREN: So, if the camera 6 could just zoom in on the photograph?
-Do you want to hold 7 this photograph?
-Carol, is there anything else you'd like 8 to say before we move this onto Dorthea? - MS. CAROL WOLFE: It's been two years since we found -- sometimes I'm very emotional.
-I don't go out much, I stay home and I have to keep going to meetings, I have to keep being positive and I have to keep being surrounded with support.
+very much, because Dorthea, with your permission, made a 1 copy of that entire binder that you're going to leave with 2 the Commission; is that correct?
+Thank you very much.
+3 4 MS. CAROL WOLFE: Yes.
+MS. WENDY VAN TONGEREN: So, if the camera 5 6 could just zoom in on the photograph?
+Do you want to hold this photograph?
+Carol, is there anything else you'd like 7 to say before we move this onto Dorthea?
+8 9 MS. CAROL WOLFE: It's been two years since we found -- sometimes I'm very emotional.
+I don't go out 10 much, I stay home and I have to keep going to meetings, I 11 12 have to keep being positive and I have to keep being surrounded with support.
 I miss my daughter so much.
-It's been a long two years.
-I'm doing okay, but it's hard for me.
+13 been a long two years.
+I'm doing okay, but it's hard for 14 15 me.
 That's all.
 MS. WENDY VAN TONGEREN: Thank you.
-And, to your right, there is a woman -- to your right, there is a woman, Dorthea, who has helped you through these challenges.
-So, Dorthea, would you like to tell us some of the challenges that you faced and I provided some questions to you that perhaps you could address, including you brought a couple of binders with your materials that have been developed to assist people who are in this situation that Carol has been in.
+And, to 16 17 your right, there is a woman -- to your right, there is a 18 woman, Dorthea, who has helped you through these challenges.
+So, Dorthea, would you like to tell us some of 19 the challenges that you faced and I provided some questions 20 21 to you that perhaps you could address, including you brought a couple of binders with your materials that have 22 been developed to assist people who are in this situation 23 24 that Carol has been in.
 Go ahead.

-MS. DORTHEA SWIFTWOLFE: A question that I
+MS. DORTHEA SWIFTWOLFE:

+A question that I